 If you are a citizen from a non EU or non EEA country, you should obtain a student visa in your home country before arriving in Spain.
 You can apply for a student visa at the Embassy or Spanish Consulate closest to your place of residence.
 If necessary, locate the one closest to you on the website of the Spanish Ministry of Foreign Affairs.

 To apply for a visa, among other documents, you need a proof of acceptance in the master.
+It can be requested to the MMS Coordinator.

 Important: A tourist visa is not sufficient to study in Spain.